seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-06-19-On Pharmeceutical and Medical Malfeanse.md

 Add this to the fact that **saturated fat consumption has also gone down (from 13%~ to 11%~)**, while **heart disease has more than doubled from 1979 to 2004** (increase from 1,274,000 cases/222 million to 3,860,000 cases/292 million which is about 2.3x higher rate) [24].... and we have a glaring problem on our hands, namely that the dietary paradigm that has been propagated seems to be at the very least inaccurate and incomplete, if not completely wrong altogether.

 It is also important to account for the growing amount of diabetics **(from 1% to 10% since the 1950s according to the CDC)** in the US population who are entirely dependent on insulin as a matter of life or death due to insulin being the medical establishment's only approved treatment for type 2 diabetes [25].
 I believe there is a system in which the research from which policy and guidelines are developed are either purposely misleading, or unintentionally misleading the public with the result of possibly exacerbating the massive health crises of the US and other countries following in the example of the US.
 I do not ascribe malice to the part of the institutions being discussed here, yet it is entirely within the realm of possibility that there can be a financial incentive for the proliferation of disease and illness.
+Chronic illness may be a much better "business" model than health.

 <figure>
 	<img src="/images/pharma/Figure_7_Diabetes_Incidence.png">